Trovato1/Portfolio-site/README.md

 ✅ Built and deployed with Vercel:
 👉 https://icaro-site.vercel.app

-🔗 LinkedIn: in/icaroesr/
+🔗 LinkedIn: in/jonathan-trovato-7b063b203/

-🐙 GitHub: @icaroedu
+🐙 GitHub: @Trovato1

 Feel free to get in touch for collaboration, freelance opportunities, or just to say hi!
 =======